Ayush-Gopisetty/QuicPic/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was created during the Summer 2021 session of Codubee.
-We built this application as a solution to those who want to practice their math skills.
+This project was created to allow students at the University of Texas to better connect with each other.

 <!-- GETTING STARTED -->